 Lettuce & Similar Salad Greens

-With a smorgasbord of choices, lettuce is a relatively fast growing crop to grow.
+With a smorgasbord of choices, lettuce is relatively fast and easy to grow veggies.
 Flourishing in spring and autumn, lettuce responds really well to lots of water.
 Lettuce is a great addition to a courtyard set up or small container pots, especially the miniature variety.
 You need to harvest as soon as they look perfect, especially in the hot weather because they won’t be perfect for long.

 From the common dwarf bean to the purple climbing bean, they are not only delicious but a very hardy and fruitful plant.
 Most beans are climbers (except dwarf & bush), so you need to make sure you can support them up to 2 meters high.
 Why not try a bean tee pee or an A-frame walkway for your beans to become part of your garden design.